santoshkumarradha/Quantum-condensed-matter-projects/README.md

 ------------------------------------------------------------------------------
-9) **Neural nets for structure generation** Very very early atempt on using Materials project rpository to create a crystal representation using 3D point cloud algorithms.
+9) **Neural nets for structure generation** Very very early atempt on using Materials project rpository to create a crystal representation using 3D point cloud algorithms with both GAN and VAE type nets.
 Will update the idea and notes soon.